dominikoetiker/virtual_cpu_python/README.md

 # virtual_cpu_python
-educational project to simulate a cpu in python
+project to simulate a cpu in python